Kartik2057/InstaKart/README.md

-# Getting Started with Create React App
+# Tailored-Clothing

-This project was deployed on vercel you can access from here [Tailored-Clothing](https://tailored-clothing.vercel.app/).
+This project was deployed on vercel you can access it from here [Tailored-Clothing](https://tailored-clothing.vercel.app/).

 ## Available Scripts